rdubois440/esp32_nunchuck_ble_keyboard/README.md

 Learning is not trivial, but reasonable.
 1 to 2 weeks of 20 minutes daily practice should get you started.
 At the time of the original proect, I recommended purchasing 8Pen for android for 99 cents for learning.
 Not sure if this is still available.

-Can it be useful ?
+# Can it be useful ?
 Whenever full control in one hand is required Handicaped, professional activity, presentation Keyboard can easily be curstomised for a given subset of keys of professional usage (data collection, control)

-Comments :
-rdubois440@gmail.com

 # Links